 A splash of bitters can be welcome

 A slice of lime or lemon can be welcome

 Any high alcohol content shorts are OK too

 Alcohol will slow down your fat adaptation and make it more difficult.
 Alcohol will be much more potent during and after fat adaptation, so your tolerance will be way down.
 And, you will be prone to very uncomfortable hypos the day after drinking, particularly after heavy sessions.

-· Fat adaptation is the secret to successful intermittent fasting
+- Fat adaptation is the secret to loosing fat and successful intermittent fasting